Skip to content

 With more than 100,000 people in the UK with Multiple Sclerosis*, your organisation, institution or workplace may need to meet the needs of a colleague, supporter or client affected by multiple sclerosis.

-• Best apps for managing multiple sclerosis
+• Workspace adaptations for people with multiple sclerosis (MS)

 • 13 frequently asked questions about how a computer can benefit people living with Multiple Sclerosis